 So how much time is the best number for days off?
 The best answer is “it depends”.
 And when it comes not to the theory and pointless sentences with no real impact on reality, the best option is to offer flexible time off.

-What is a flexible time off (or FTO time off)
+What is a flexible time off (or FTO time off)?

 The flexible time off is the practice, where there are multiple types and options of taking the day off the work and still getting paid.
-It is common to use a flexible time off and unlimited vacation interchangeably – and it can be correct sometimes.
+It is common to use a flexible time off and unlimited vacation interchangeably – and it can be correct occasionally.
 But on the other hand, it is not exactly the truth, at least not always.

 The unlimited time off is truly unlimited – there is no upper limit of leave days the employee can take.